stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

       enabled: true  # Enables the creation of an Ingress resource on SAAP
       servicePort: http  # Specifies the service port to use for routing traffic
       hosts:    # Defines the list of hosts to route traffic to
-        - host:  review.apps.om-sno5.lcaas.lab.kubeapp.cloud  # define list of hosts
+        - host:  review.<CLUSTER-NAME>.kubeapp.cloud  # define a list of hosts
           paths:
           - path: /   # Specifies the path for incoming traffic
             servicePort: 'http'  # Specifies the service name to forward traffic to